Josh Frydenberg: 2006 preselection attempt

 In 2006, Frydenberg announced that he was seeking Liberal preselection for Kooyong, a safe Liberal seat in Melbourne's eastern suburbs.
 He was contesting it against the incumbent member, Petro Georgiou, who had held the seat since 1994.

 In the days leading to the preselection convention, Queensland frontbenchers Ian Macfarlane, Peter Dutton and Santo Santoro backed Frydenberg's credentials, for which they were criticised by former Victorian Premier Jeff Kennett.

 Georgiou won the nomination by gaining 62 of the 85 delegates' votes, with Frydenberg receiving 22 votes and a third candidate, Alastair Armstrong, receiving one vote.
 After Frydenberg's defeat, federal Treasurer and deputy Liberal leader Peter Costello, who represented the neighbouring seat of Higgins, encouraged Frydenberg to run for pre-selection in Chisholm, a marginal electorate neighbouring Kooyong, held by Anna Burke of the ALP.
 Frydenberg declined the offer, saying, "This is where I am from, this is where I feel most comfortable and this is where I think there is real work to be done."

-After Georgiou announced his decision to retire at the 2010 election, Frydenberg won the preselection vote, defeating industrial lawyer John Pesutto.
-Frydenberg's candidacy was supported by references from former Prime Minister John Howard and former Opposition Leader Andrew Peacock.
+After Georgiou announced his decision to retire at the 2010 election, Frydenberg ran for preselection for Kooyong again.
+Frydenberg's candidacy was supported by references from former prime minister John Howard and former Opposition Leader Andrew Peacock.
+With the support of former Liberal state president Michael Kroger, Frydenberg won Liberal preselection.
+He defeated industrial lawyer John Pesutto, who later went on to become the leader of the Victorian Liberal Party.

 Member of Parliament

-Georgiou retired ahead of the 2010 federal election.
-With the support of former Liberal state president Michael Kroger, Frydenberg won Liberal preselection, and went on to win the seat with 52.56% of the primary vote and 57.55% of the two-party-preferred vote.
+In the 2010 election, Frydenberg won the seat with 52.56% of the primary vote and 57.55% of the two-party-preferred vote.
 He was only the fifth person to represent this traditionally safe non-Labor seat in 88 years.
-He held the seat that was once held by Australia's longest-serving Prime Minister, Robert Menzies.
+He held the seat that was once held by Australia's longest-serving prime minister, Robert Menzies.

 The first Jewish Liberal elected to the House of Representatives, in his maiden speech, Frydenberg recounted the story of his Jewish grandparents' and great aunt's migration to Australia from Nazi controlled Europe and lauded the contribution of migrants to communities within his electorate.
 He enunciated his belief in small government, called for stronger ties with Asia while also maintaining a solid alliance with the US and proposed a target of having two Australian universities within the world's top ten by 2030.

 Frydenberg is a member of the centre-right faction of the Liberal Party.

 Frydenberg has at times been the target of antisemitic attacks, such as defacing his election material with Nazi icons.

-Abbott Government
+Abbott government

 At the 2013 federal election, Frydenberg was re-elected with the largest swing to the Liberal Party in the seat since 1975.
 He was sworn in as a Parliamentary Secretary to the Prime Minister on 18 September 2013, with particular responsibility for the government's deregulation agenda.
 On 23 December 2014, Frydenberg was sworn in as Assistant Treasurer in a ministerial reshuffle and replaced Arthur Sinodinos, who resigned due to delays in an ICAC inquiry.